Last updated on October 13th, 2021 at 01:21 pm

 With both virtual and in-person visits, specialized treatment plans, and access to your doctor anywhere, anytime, these primary care membership programs can be a game-changer.
 They are too young to have case studies on long-term health impact, but for what it’s worth, I’ve had several friends recommend each service independently of each other, all using that same phrase: “game-changer”.
 Which primary care membership is right for you?
 Skip ahead to our chart comparing Forward vs One Medical vs Parsley, or if you have a bit more time, continue reading for more context on why these newfangled healthcare membership exist.

-A bit of background on primary care in general.
+A bit of background on primary care

 If you’re not a fan of visiting the doctor, you’re not alone.
 But that doesn’t mean that you can skip out on a primary care doctor.
 For your health, both current and future, you need a primary care provider to keep tabs on your charts and identify warning signs.